Heritage Emergency and Response Training (HEART)

-With funding from The Andrew W. Mellon Foundation, HENTF has created this training opportunity for U.S.–based professionals to gain skills and experience in disaster response for cultural heritage.
+With funding from The Andrew W. Mellon Foundation, the National Endowment for the Humanities, and Bank of America, HENTF has created this training opportunity for U.S.–based professionals to gain skills and experience in disaster response for cultural heritage.
 HEART combines the important principles of the internationally recognized FAC training model with context-specific information for a U.S. audience.
 The goals are to improve U.S. disaster response at the institutional level, strengthen existing networks, and connect participants to the wider international “First Aider” network of people trained to document and protect cultural heritage in times of crisis.
 Participants will learn to be proactive yet sensitive to human needs, respectful of local context, and, after completing their training, ready to support measures to protect cultural heritage in their own communities.

 The Training Structure

 The course consists of three parts.
-Accepted applicants will be required, before the start of the program, to complete FEMA’s online course “Introduction to the Incident Command System (ICS 100),” as well as selected pre-course readings.
-Participants will travel to Washington, DC, for a week of hands-on training at the Smithsonian Institution from December 10–14, 2018.
-Sessions will provide realistic, hands-on training in damage assessment, rapid documentation, emergency evacuation and salvage, rehousing and storage, crisis communication, team building, and more.
-In 2019, a five-part webinar series will build upon the in-person training, reinforcing concepts covered in the December training.
+Accepted applicants will be required, before the start of the program, to complete FEMA’s online course “Introduction to the Incident Command System (ICS 100).”
+Participants will travel to Washington, DC, for a week of hands-on training at the Smithsonian Institution.
+Sessions will provide realistic, hands-on training in damage assessment, emergency documentation, evacuation and salvage, rehousing and storage, creating and maintaining a strong disaster plan, team building, and more.
+A five-part webinar series will build upon the in-person training, reinforcing concepts covered in the December training.

-At the end of the training, participants will be able to:
+At the end of a HEART training, participants will be able to:

 Travel, Accommodations, and Living Expenses

 There is no fee for participating in this training.
-Thanks to generous support from The Andrew W. Mellon Foundation, lodging expenses for all selected participants will be covered.
+Thanks to generous support from The Andrew W. Mellon Foundation, the National Endowment for the Humanities, and Bank of America, lodging in shared suites for all selected participants will be covered.
 Lunch will be provided during the in-person training; however, participants will be expected to cover the rest of their meal costs, all incidental expenses, and local travel.
 Please note that participants will also be expected to cover travel to and from DC.
 SCRI has limited travel funds available to subsidize travel costs; you will be able to request an amount once selected for the program.

-Selection of participants will be made on a competitive basis.
-The course team will select 25 participants from cultural heritage and first responder/emergency management organizations or agencies who work in the United States, U.S. territories, or Indian Country.
+Through a competative selection process the course team will select 25 participants from cultural heritage and first responder/emergency management organizations or agencies who work in the United States, U.S. territories, or Indian Country.
 Since the successful recovery of heritage collections is based on collaboration among many different types of professionals, the goal of HEART is to train a group with diverse backgrounds.
 Therefore both cultural heritage professionals and first responder/emergency management professionals are encouraged to apply for the training.

 We seek heritage professionals who:

-We seek first responders and emergency managers who:
+We seek first responders and emergency management professionals who: